Forza Horizon 6 – Latest News And Release Date

 Introduction

-Forza Motorsport focuses on a simulator(ish)-style racing experience, allowing enthusiasts to refine their skills on the track.
+The Forza series brings two unique racing types.
+Forza Motorsport focuses on a simulator-style racing experience, allowing enthusiasts to refine their skills on the track.
+It’s not as hardcore as Assetto Corsa, but it’s a great introduction to sim racing and drifting.

-The news of Forza Horizon 4’s delisting on December 15, 2024, sparked speculation about the franchise’s future, with many wondering whether Playground Games is shifting its focus entirely to the upcoming Horizon 6.
+The news of Forza Horizon 4’s delisting on December 15, 2024, sparked speculation about the future, with many wondering whether Playground Games is shifting its focus entirely to the upcoming Horizon 6.

 Microsoft typically removes older Forza titles from sale as development on new entries ramps up.
 Historically, these moves signal the start of a new project.